 and run an application and its dependencies in an isolated container.

-for Junos OS Docker images, which are automatically built for
+images, which are automatically built for every new release

-every release of Ansible for Junos OS.
+of the Juniper Networks modules.
 The Docker image includes Python

 3, Ansible, Junos PyEZ, the

-Juniper.junos Ansible role, and Junos Snapshot Administrator in Python along with
+(depending on the release), and Junos Snapshot Administrator in Python

-any required dependencies.
-You can run the container in interactive
+along with any required dependencies.
+You can run the container in

-mode or use the container as an executable to run your playbooks.
+interactive mode or use the container as an executable to run your

-To use the Ansible for Junos OS Docker image on your Ansible control machine:
+To use the Ansible for Junos OS Docker image on your Ansible control node: